-886. A decree passed in the names of the convention of the Halicarnassians and Salmakitians, and Lygdamis the tyrant, about originally divided into the two sections named above.
+886. A decree passed in the names of the convention of the Halicarnassians and Salmakitians, and Lygdamis the tyrant, for the purpose of regularising and confirming the possession of real property at Halicarnassos.
+The town of Halicarnassos was originally divided into the two sections named above.